quantenProjects/ws6in1/README.md

 pip3 install datetime
 ```

+## `pusher.py`

+Pushes the values to a influxDB and a mqtt server.
+See `config.ini.example`
+for configuration.

 ## Additional Information

 * All times are UTC, also the weather console will be set to UTC